 Other types of medication include penile injections of alprostadil.
 You inject yourself (in the penis with a needle!) when you’re ready for sexual activity.
 The medication gives you an erection that lasts about an hour.
 Another option is an alprostadil urethral suppository which you insert into your urethra.
 This gives you an erection that lasts 30 minutes to an hour.
 Testosterone replacement is another medication option some men use to help their erectile dysfunction.

-Of course we had to mention sex toys as a viable option for erectile dysfunction.
+Of course, we had to mention sex toys as a viable option for erectile dysfunction.
 Your doctor may not refer to them as toys, but that “penis ring” they recommended is no different than a cock ring you can buy online.
 Depending on the severity of your ED, some products may be a viable alternative to medication or they may be used as an aid to other medicinal options.
 Always talk to your doctor first.
 If you’re given the okay, you may want to try some of these products.

 Cock rings serve a simple purpose, whether you have ED or not.
 These stretchy rings squeeze your penis or testicles and constrict the blood flow once you have an erection.
 For men without erectile dysfunction, cock rings increase stamina and the power of their orgasm.
 For guys with ED, though, once you get hard, it’s easier to stay that way.
+If this sounds good, then we recommend buying a cock ring.

 Cock Ring Tips: